-To understand how Mr Seltro caused this slight little mishap, one must first understand the difference between intelligence and wisdom.
+To understand how Mr Seltro did this, we must understand the difference between intelligence and wisdom.
 You see, Baldahr possessed plenty of the former — bucketloads, in fact — but almost none of the latter.
-Intelligence, they say, is knowing a tomato is a fruit, not a vegetable.
-Wisdom, as the saying goes, is knowing not to put a tomato in a fruit salad.
-(Not that it has any bearing on this story, but Baldahr Seltro was actually rather partial to fruit salads containing tomatoes.)
+To be intelligent, they say, is to know a tomato is a fruit, not a vegetable.
+To be wise, the saying goes, is to know a tomato doesn’t go in a fruit salad.
+(Not that it has any impact on this story, but Baldahr was fond of fruit salads with tomatoes.)

-Baldahr was a researcher and a historian, and somewhat of a part-time scientist.
-He also considered himself to be a linguist and a cartographer and a journalist and interviewer, and a great deal of other things, too.
-He was well-versed in most of the major religions and could pass as a practicing whatever whenever it was necessary (or useful).
-And he was, most importantly, a writer.
-He was rather fond of telling those who would listen — particularly after he’d quaffed an ale or twelve — that to be a writer, you had to have at least a passing understanding of everything, and so he found it to be his professional duty to get a brief taste of as many things as he could.
+Baldahr was a researcher, a historian, and somewhat of a part-time scientist.
+He also thought himself to be a linguist, a cartographer, a journalist, an interviewer, and plenty of other things.
+He was well-versed in most of the major religions and, whenever necessary, could pass as a practising whatever.
+Most of all, he was a writer.
+He liked to tell whoever would listen — particularly after he’d quaffed an ale or three — that to be a writer, you had to understand everything.
+So, he found it to be his professional duty to get a taste of as many things as he could.

-So, it was clear to understand, Mr Seltro was rather popular with his publisher.
-He had a remarkably good track record, and a marvellous knack for unearthing hidden gems that people wanted to read about and making them sound even more exotic and exciting.
-In the hands of lesser writers, the topics could be made boring or even dry, but from Baldahr they became riveting.
-It was for this reason that he was given completely free reign on the topic of his next novel, having had extensive discussions with the publisher on the subject and content of his previous works.
+It’s clear to understand, Mr Seltro was rather popular with his publisher.
+He had a good track record and a marvellous knack for unearthing hidden gems people wanted to read about.
+He was rather good at making them sound even more exotic.
+In the hands of lesser writers, the topics could bore.
+But from Baldahr, they riveted.
+It was for this reason his publisher gave him free rein on the topic of his next novel.

-“What’s sexier than the forbidden arts?” he’d posed to the publisher, an ageing man with a gut that betrayed just how comfortably he lived.
-The older man had raised his eyebrows, eyes pointed away in thought, tapping his chubby lower lip in contemplation.
-Baldahr had practically heard the gold coins clinking together in the man’s mind.
+“What’s sexier than the forbidden arts?” he’d posed to the publisher, a man whose gut betrayed his comfortable lifestyle.
+The older man raised his eyebrows, eyes pointed away in thought.
+He tapped his chubby lower lip in contemplation.
+Baldahr heard the gold coins clink together in the man’s mind.
 In the end, he’d given Baldahr what he wanted; of course he did, he wasn’t an idiot and he liked money.
 Who didn’t?

-And so, Mr Seltro had been sent on his way — given an allotted length of time to research the topic, write the thing and have it out on shelves for Christmas (or whichever particular holiday you happened to celebrate at the end of the year — if, indeed, you believed that the twelfth month was when the year ended, or if, indeed, you believed there were twelve months, or if, indeed, you even believed in the concepts of months and years and year’s end; Baldahr didn’t mind what views his fans subscribed to, as long as his book sold copies and he stayed in a job).
+And so, Mr Seltro went on his way.
+He had an allotted length of time to research the topic, write the thing, and have it out on shelves for Christmas.
+Or whichever particular holiday you happened to celebrate at the end of the year.
+If, indeed, you believed that the 12th month was when the year ended.
+Or if, indeed, you believed there were 12 months.
+Or if, indeed, you even believed in the concepts of months and years and year’s end.
+Baldahr didn’t mind what views his fans subscribed to as long as his book sold copies and he stayed in a job.

-Baldahr had spent several weeks in various archives and libraries, gathering and collating various (and sometimes, conflicting) pieces of information on the topic.
-Once he’d gotten as far as he thought was necessary, he then when to various religious groups and interviewed them on their different opinions and thoughts on “the dark arts”.
-Some were happy to talk and welcomed him warmly and said goodbye to him on good terms.
+Baldahr spent weeks in archives and libraries as he gathered various and — occasionally — conflicting pieces of information.
+Once he’d gotten as far as was necessary, he then when to religious groups and interviewed them on their opinions and thoughts on “the dark arts”.
+Some were happy to talk — they welcomed and said goodbye on good terms.
 Others less so.
-Some eyed him suspiciously and gave cold, closed off answers, whilst others straight up accused him of being a warlock or wizard himself — which would have been hilarious, had the very real threat of torture and execution not been a possibility.
-(Religious killings and brutality were, of course, illegal — but each sect had their own spot of private land, and as long as they didn’t bother the local law enforcement too much, they were pretty much allowed to do their bidding as they saw fit within their own walls).
+Some eyed him and gave cold, closed off answers.
+Others accused him of being a warlock or wizard, which would have been hilarious had the threat of torture and execution not been a possibility.
+Religious killings were, of course, illegal, but each sect had their private land.
+As long as they didn’t bother the local law enforcement too much, they were allowed to do as they saw fit within their walls.

-After he’d finished with the religious leaders, Mr Seltro then went to a handful of universities and interviewed a handful of professors on the subject.
-These were much more affable than the assortment of priests and holy fathers and vicars that he’d met — if somewhat more socially awkward.
-Several interesting and chin-scratching theories and ideas were posed to him, many over a fine glass of port in personal libraries bedecked with rich oak and old leather.
+After he’d finished with the religious leaders, Mr Seltro then went to universities and interviewed professors on the subject.
+These were much more affable than the assortment of priests and holy fathers and vicars he’d met — if somewhat more awkward.
+Several chin-scratching theories and ideas were posed to him.
+Many over a fine glass of port in personal libraries bedecked with rich oak and old leather.

-And finally, once all the boring stuff had been done and dusted, Baldahr got ready for the real meat of the novel.
-The next part was a bit trickier and decidedly riskier.
+And finally, once all the dull stuff was done and dusted, Baldahr got ready for the real meat of the novel.
+The next part was a bit trickier and riskier.

 He had to find a necromancer.

-Considering that necromancy was — at the time of Baldahr’s book — against the law, this was a task that was easier said than done.
-Fortunately, Mr Seltro had experience in finding those who wished to not be found — or, at least, to not be found by anyone they didn’t want to find them.
+Necromancy was — at the time of Baldahr’s book — against the law.
+So, this was easier said than done.
+Mr Seltro had experience in finding those who wished to not be found.
+Or, at least, to not be found by anyone they didn’t want to find them.
 After all, had he not spoken with both troll hunter and semi-tame troll?
 Had he not found out various peddlers of illegal substances?
-Had he not discussed — at great length — the effects and efficacies of various romantic potions with multiple lovers (both of the starry-eyed and of the financial kind)?
-Had he not had winding conversations with distrusting faeries and their kin, deep in the hearts of their hidey-holes?
+Had he not discussed — at great length — the effects and efficacies of various romantic potions with many lovers, both of the starry-eyed and the financial kind?
+Had he not had conversations with distrustful faeries and their kin, deep in the hearts of their hidey-holes?

-To cut a long story short: he discovered such a person, residing in an old wooden shack on the outskirts of a rapidly declining village, itself on the outskirts of the Forest of Decay.
-The forest wasn’t actually called that, I mean, if you named a forest that, what did you expect the place to do?
+To cut a long story short: he discovered such a person.
+The individual in question resided in an old wooden shack on the outskirts of a half-dead village, itself on the outskirts of The Forest of Decay.
+The forest wasn’t actually called that.
+I mean, if you named a forest The Forest of Decay, what did you expect the place to do?
 No, the real name of the forest was long forgotten by the common tongue.
-The more accepted nomenclature came from the fact that everything that had once sprouted there was now rotted through and black, half collapsing.
-Not a single living thing abided there, and those that could be found within were merely passing through on their way to somewhere else.
-And nothing — neither bird nor dog nor man — lingered within the reaches of its charred, skeletal branches after the dying of the light.
+The more accepted nomenclature came from the fact that everything was now rotted through and blackened.
+Not a single thing abided there, and those within passed through on their way to somewhere else.
+And nothing — neither bird nor dog nor man — lingered within the reaches of its charred, skeletal branches after the light had died.

 How, exactly, Baldahr found the man remains one of the writer’s best-kept secrets.
-Let’s just say that, if you spend enough time hanging around the rougher parts of town, lingering in the dark recesses of the seedy drinking holes, the insects will eventually come crawling out of the woodwork — regardless of the particular vice you are lusting to satisfy.
+If you spend enough time around the rougher parts of town — in the dark recesses of the seedy drinking holes — the insects will crawl out of the woodwork.
+Regardless of whichever vice you lust to please.

-Mr Seltro spent months living with the dark wizard without ever learning his real name.
-“Call me… Nessie,” he’d said, with a sly smile that made his grey eyes sparkle in the candlelight.
-For all of the reputation that necromancers have earned themselves, Nessie welcomed Baldahr into his home with greater warmth than a good deal of the supposed “holy” men he’d encountered throughout the duration of the project.
+Mr Seltro spent months with the dark wizard and never learned his real name.
+“Call me… Nessie.”
+He smiled and his grey eyes sparkled in the candlelight.
+For all the reputation necromancers have earned, Nessie welcomed Baldahr greater warmth than any of the “holy” men he’d encountered.
 He even offered the writer room and board for free, so charmed was he that someone should take such an interest in his chosen profession.

-Not only was Nessie a decidedly friendly person (or so Baldahr came to believe), he was frighteningly intelligent and had a pitch-black sense of humour.
-It’s only right, I s’pose, the writer had reasoned to himself.
-I guess you’ve got to be able to see the absurdity and hilarity of things, if you deal with death every day.
-Furthermore, he was an astoundingly good teacher, and Baldahr soon came to grips with actual necromancy, and the urban legends and myths were quickly dispelled, pun intended.
+Not only was Nessie a friendly person, but he was also intelligent and had a pitch-black sense of humour.
+It’s only right, I s’pose, the writer had reasoned.
+I guess you’ve got to be able to see the absurdity and hilarity of things if you deal with death every day.
+Furthermore, he was a good teacher.
+Baldahr soon came to grips with actual necromancy, and Nessie dispelled the urban legends and myths — pun intended.

 It was dangerous.

-Baldahr had researched the topic to the finest detail and was astoundingly accurate in his descriptions and depictions.
-Unfortunately, he had researched the topic to the finest detail and was astoundingly accurate in his descriptions and depictions.
-This fact — that had earned him his reputation as an excellent author and the golden boy of his publishing house — would be the cause of the problem.
+Baldahr had researched the topic to the finest detail and was accurate in his descriptions and depictions.
+Unfortunately, he had researched the topic to the finest detail and was accurate in his descriptions and depictions.
+This fact — which had earned him his reputation as an excellent author and the golden boy of his publishing house — would be the cause of the problem.

-“Bally,” said his publisher, using the name that Baldahr hated but could never quite bring himself to actually say so.
-“Any publicity is good publicity, you gotta remember that.”
+“Bally—” Baldahr hated the nickname his publisher used, but could never quite bring himself to say so “—any publicity is good publicity, you gotta remember that.”

-“Nup,” said the publisher, raising a chubby hand.
-“Sales is sales,” he said, using grammar that made Mr Seltro wince.
+“Nup.”
+His published raised a chubby hand.
+“Sales is sales.”
+Mr Seltro winced.
 “Money is money.
 If it sells, it’s good.”

 “But the dead—”

 And still — still — Baldahr’s publisher wouldn’t pull the book.
 As they say, money talks.
-Some, particularly the more cynical, may say that Gad Berladat wouldn’t have pulled the tome if even his own mother had succumbed to a horde of the ravenous flesh-eaters, and would have only considered doing so if the throngs of undead were at his walls, baying for his skin and blood.
-And even then, only after having eyed his profit reports and scribbled some calculations and predictions.
+Gad Berladat wouldn’t have pulled the tome even his mother had succumbed to a horde of the ravenous flesh-eaters.
+He would have only considered doing so if the throngs of undead were at his walls and bayed for his skin and blood.
+And even then, only after he’d eyed his profit reports and scribbled some calculations and predictions.